StefanZander/lecture_notes/smw/skript/html/docs/chapters/3/encoding.md

 # Encoding Information

 SWM represents information conceptually in form of an labeled directed acyclic graph where ...
-: nodes represent pages or subobjects
+: ...*nodes* represent pages or subobjects
-: edges represent relationshiphs between pages, literals and subobjects
+: ...*edges* represent relationshiphs between pages, literals and subobjects

 Consider the following example: